 - After tea you will need to get to London Road which runs west of the High Street for the station.
 From Costa Coffee cross the car park to the far side where steps lead down to London Road; then turn right downhill.
 From Caffè Nero carry on along the High Street to the traffic light junction where you turn left along Pembroke Road; when you reach London Road, turn right.

-- Continue for about 1km down London Road to reach Sevenoaks Station on the left for frequent trains to London.
+- Continue for about 1km down London Road to reach Sevenoaks Railway Station on the left for frequent trains to London.

 Detour to Hildenborough, to reduce the amount of road walking

 [Jan-24] Route blocked by a closed railway crossing

 - Having crossed the stile at point, turn left on Philpots Lane, soon heading gently downhill.
 In 240 metres [!] , just before a property on your right called Old Barn Oak, turn right to cross a stile in a hedge, by a low concrete footpath marker, with an electricty pole on your right.
 Keep ahead on a grassy way with a mesh garden fence to your left and a hedge to your right, your direction 340°.

 - In 100 metres you pass a pond on your left and in a further 40 metres cross a stile to the right of a metal fieldgate and turn half-right over a grassy field, your direction due north.